 Like any other LPS corals, they benefit from the addition of other trace elements such as calcium and strontium.

 Duncan corals grow fast.
-If they are well-fed, of course.
-That’s why is so important to plan where to place them.
+Suppose they are well-fed, of course.
+That’s why it is so important to plan where to place them.
 Make sure that you provide them with enough space for growing.

 It won’t be a problem to keep them with other species as long they have enough room.

 Mostly, where you place your corals, depends on lighting and flow.
 Let’s see why?

 Lighting & Flow

 These corals are amazing.
 And I’ll tell you why.
 They have low to moderate lighting requirements, which make them perfect for beginners.
 Or for those that don’t like to invest too much on lighting and went on the budget side of the hobby.

 However, be careful when you are introducing the Duncan coral for the first time in your tank.
 Experiment until you find the perfect spot, whether is in lower areas or higher areas of your tank.

 In the ocean, these types of corals inhabit low current waters.
 However, in the tank is better to have low to moderate current to easier bring them food such as phytoplankton and zooplankton.

 The Duncan Coral is not different from the other Large Polyp Stone (LPS) corals.
 It has similar feeding requirements.
 As a photosynthetic coral, It gets most of its nutrients from the lighting in your aquarium.
 That’s the first source, which without it, no Duncan coral can survive.
 So if you have proper lighting in your tank you are good to go.